bloxstreet/support/docs/hr-information/general-information.md

 :::info

-Here, HRs can find information about conduct, uniforms, communication, announcement usage, and resignations.
+Here, HRs can find information about conduct, uniforms, announcement usage, communication, ranking, resignations, and more.

 :::